leangjia/blender_docs/trunk/blender_docs/manual/addons/add_curve/simplify_curves.rst

 The *Merge By Distance* and *Curve Simplify* buttons are located in the :menuselection:`3D Viewport --> Curve Context Menu` in curve Edit Mode.

-The *Simplify F-Curves* operator can be accessed by enabling :ref:`Developer Extras <prefs-interface-dev-extras>` and using the :ref:`bpy.ops.wm.search_menu` to search for "Simplify F-Curves" in the Dope Sheet or Graph Editor.
+The *Simplify F-Curves* tool can be accessed by enabling :ref:`Developer Extras <prefs-interface-dev-extras>` and using the :ref:`bpy.ops.wm.search_menu` to search for "Simplify F-Curves" in the Dope Sheet or Graph Editor.